satyan0/Treaps/README.md

 Mentor - Akanksha Chuchra

 In this project we will be looking at the implementation and practical application of Treaps.
-It reads from a file data.txt and the first entry is the number os total entries.
+It reads from a file data.txt and the first entry is the number is total entries.
     It has 5 functions :

     insert